-Political fact-checking, a genre of news reporting dedicated to assessing the accuracy of political claims, aims to overcome the shortcomings of conventional media in addressing contemporary threats such as misinformation and partisan disagreements over facts (Graves 2016).
-For instance, conventional reporting that centers on "he said, she said" and "both sides of the story" falls short in helping citizens learn about the factual inaccuracies in political discourse and holding politicians accountable (Dobbs 2012).
-To address this concern, political fact-checking adjudicates the factual accuracy of political claims, and makes evidence-based, not balance-oriented, coverage decisions (Graves 2016).
+Unlike traditional journalism that focused on describing the events, fact-checking interprets and adjudicates the accuracy of public claims (Pingree, Brossard and McLeod 2014).
+The rise of fact-checking was fueled by the growing awareness that conventional reporting that centers on "he said, she said" and "both sides of the story" fell short of informing citizens about political misinformation (Dobbs 2012).
+To address this concern, fact-checkers adjudicate the factual accuracy of political claims and makes evidence-based, not balance-oriented, coverage decisions (Graves 2016).
 These approaches of fact-checking redefine the role of journalism from a dispassionate stenographer to an engaged arbitrator.

-Although fact-checking has potentials to help advance informed democracy, fact-checking sites have limited audience among the public, with a greater suspicion from Republicans that fact-checkers are biased (Guess, Nyhan and Reifler 2020; Walker and Gottfried 2019).
+Although fact-checking has the potential to help advance informed democracy, fact-checking sites have limited audience among the public, with a greater suspicion from Republicans that fact-checkers are biased (Guess, Nyhan and Reifler 2020; Walker and Gottfried 2019).
 Despite previous findings that exposure to fact-checking articles can improve public knowledge and mitigate misperceptions (Gottfried et al. 2013; Nyhan et al. 2020; Wood and Porter 2019), limited public trust and usage constrain the public impact of fact-checking.
-In search of ways to increase benefits and relevance of fact-checking, I identify reporting practices that likely have prevented fact-checking outlets from earning broader trust.
-In doing so, I show that fact-checkers face what I call an "objectivity dilemma," a trade-off between the goal to reflect weights of evidence on their coverage and earning broader trust among the public.
+In search of ways to increase the benefits and relevance of fact-checking, I identify reporting practices that likely have prevented fact-checking outlets from earning broader trust.
+I show that fact-checkers face what I call an "objectivity dilemma," a trade-off between the goal to objectively reflect the relative strength of evidence on their coverage and earning broader trust among the public.

-Understanding when partisans likely trust fact-checking sites has important implications for building healthier democracies in two ways.
-First, source credibility has important democratic consequences in deciding which information would shape voters' candidate assessments or policy preferences (Swire-Thompson et al. 2020; von Hohenberg and Guess 2022).
+Understanding when partisans trust fact-checking sites has important implications for building healthier democracies in two ways.
+First, source credibility has important democratic consequences in deciding what information shapes voters' candidate assessments or policy preferences (Swire-Thompson et al. 2020; von Hohenberg and Guess 2022).
 Second, partisan divisions on factual beliefs can seriously undermine the legitimacy of democratic processes and obstruct deliberation (Berlinski et al. 2021; Tong et al. 2020).
 Seeking ways to address this concern, this study identifies coverage decisions that can help partisans converge on evidence-based news sources, fostering more informed and collaborative democracies.

-Most research on fact-checking has focused on the effects of exposure to individual factchecks on factual beliefs and candidate appraisals (e.g., Amazeen et al. 2018; Nyhan et al. 2020; Thorson 2016; Wood and Porter 2019).
+Most research on fact-checking has focused on the effects of exposure to individual fact-checking articles on factual beliefs and candidate appraisals (e.g., Amazeen et al. 2018; Nyhan et al. 2020; Thorson 2016; Wood and Porter 2019).
 Largely missing from the literature is a better understanding of factors that affect the credibility of fact-checking at the source level.
 To advance understanding, I focus on an attribute of news sources, specifically coverage traits, and explore the possibility that the manner in which fact-checking outlets cover political parties affects the public reputation of fact-checking sites as credible sources.